wazuh/wazuh-documentation/source/user-manual/user-administration/rbac.rst

   For the role mapping to take effect, make sure that ``run_as`` is set to ``true`` in the ``/usr/share/wazuh-dashboard/data/wazuh/config/wazuh.yml`` configuration file.
 Restart the Wazuh dashboard service and clear your browser cache and cookies.

-You have now created a new internal user and mapped it to manage a Wazuh agents group.
+You have now created a new internal user and mapped it to manage a Wazuh agents' group.
 Authenticate with the new user and open the Wazuh dashboard, see that only ``Team_A`` agents' alerts and information are displayed.

 .. thumbnail:: /images/manual/user-administration/rbac/team_A-agents.png